namnguyen21/namnguyen/posts/leetcode-1011-capacity-to-ship-packages-within-d-days.md

 To determine the time complexity of this solution, a breakdown of the function(s) is needed.

 1. Our main `shipWithinDays` function first iterates once through the `weights` array to determine define the `min` and `max` variables.
-At the very least, this will be an O(W) solution where "W" is the length of the `weights` array.
+At the very least, this will be an O(N) solution where "N" is the length of the `weights` array.
 2. Binary search was then implemented.
-This results in an O(W + logN) run time where "N" is the range between our `min` and `max` values.
+This results in an O(N + logM) run time where "M" is the range between our `min` and `max` values.
 3. Within the binary search, the `determineDaysBasedOnCapacity` function is called, which iterates through the `weights` array.
-This results in an O(W + logN \* W) run time where "log N \* W" represents iterating through the `weights` array at each step of the binary search.
+This results in an O(N + logM \* N) run time where "log M \* N" represents iterating through the `weights` array at each step of the binary search.

-Therefore our end time complexity is O(W + logN \* W).
+Therefore our end time complexity is O(N + logM \* N).
 In simplified Big-O notation, this would boil down to a O(n \* log n) solution as the solution's runtime is bounded by the larger value.
 In addition, this solution does not use any extra space and results in an O(1) space complexity.